[Ansible] I wrote a playbook to build an AWS network

 root@DESKTOP-MOGIJIA:/opt/playbook/aws-vpc-2layer# cat vpc_create.yml --- # VPC CREATE Playbook - name: create vpc subnet igw routetable hosts: localhost connection: local gather_facts: False become: False roles: - aws_vpc

-Since we are not provisioning a server this time, there is no need for "gather_facts" or "become".
+Since we are not provisioning a server this time, we do not need "gather_facts" or "become".

 execution